DigiScore/joyinst/README.md

       ```shell
       scoop install extras/fluidsynth
       ```
-   G) Add Fluidsynth to PATH
+   G) Add Fluidsynth to PATH  (NB It may have automatically done this.)

       Add the `C:\Users\me\scoop\apps\fluidsynth\current\bin` subdirectory to your PATH (change 'me' to your username) .
-To do this, click in the search box on the task bar, run the command 'Edit the system environment variables', click 'Environment Variables…', select Path in the 'User variables' section, click 'Edit…', click New, then enter the path of the bin subdirectory, e.g. `C:\Users\me\scoop\apps\fluidsynth\current\bin`  (change 'me' to your username) .
-NB It may have automatically done this.)
+To do this, click in the search box on the task bar, run the command 'Edit the system environment variables', click 'Environment Variables…', select Path in the 'User variables' section, click 'Edit…', click New, then enter the path of the bin subdirectory, e.g. `C:\Users\me\scoop\apps\fluidsynth\current\bin`  (change 'me' to your username) . )

 [//]: # (5.
 Install Fluidsynth installer)